© 2022 GOECO | All rights reserved

-Working with children
+Working with Children

 Important: Because the project is held at a school, specific volunteer tasks vary throughout the year based on the school and holiday schedules.
 During June and July, normal classes will not be in session but volunteers may participate in summer school activities.

-Please take note of the project’s minimum requirements:
+Please take note of this project’s minimum requirements:

 Learning Spanish in Valencia (Not Included):

-Participants that don’t know Spanish or wish to brush up on their language skills have the opportunity to sign up for a Spanish course, before or after your volunteer project.
+Participants who don’t know Spanish or wish to brush up on their language skills have the opportunity to sign up for a Spanish course, before or after your volunteer project.
 You also have the option to take private lessons.